JumaJuiceTime/CairnHack/adventures/conversions/lair-of-the-lamb.md

 ## Character generation

 ### Ability scores
 All 12 peasants start play very dehydrated.
-For each of STR, DEX and WIL, in order roll 2d6 for a total of 2-12.
+For each of STR, AGL and PRS, in order roll 2d6 for a total of 2-12.
 If a peasant can get hydrated, for each Ability Score roll 1d6 and add to its score for a total of 3-18.

 ### Profession
 Roll a d100 on the Profession table on page six for each peasant.